nabeelvalley/SalaahTimesApp/README.md

 A simple app to allow masaajid to

+## Bugs

+- Glitchy when changing pages
+- Does not load content if the home page was not loaded first
+- Seems to be having some trouble when cookies are disabled
+- PWA not caching network requests

 ## To Do

 [X] Create server to handle JSON *times* requests from React App